 We are organized under the laws of Luxembourg.
 Furthermore, certain of our directors and officers reside outside the United States and Canada and most of their assets are located outside the United States and Canada.
 Most of our assets are located outside the United States or Canada.
-As a result, it may not be possible for investors to effect service of process upon us or our directors and officers within the United States, Canada, or other jurisdictions outside Luxembourg or to enforce against us or our directors and officers, judgments obtained in the United States, Canada or other jurisdictions outside Luxembourg.
-Because judgments of United States or Canadian courts for civil liabilities based upon the U.S. federal securities laws or Canadian securities laws may only be enforced in Luxembourg if certain requirements are met, investors may face greater difficulties in protecting their interest in actions against us or our directors and officers than would investors in a corporation incorporated in a state or other jurisdiction of the United States or Canada.
+As a result, it may not be possible for investors to effect service of process upon us or our directors and officers within the United States, Canada, or other jurisdictions outside Luxembourg or to enforce against us or our directors and officers, judgments obtained in the United States, Canada or other jurisdictions outside Luxembourg or to canadian courts for civil liabilities based upon the U.S. federal securities laws may only be enforced in Luxembourg if certain requirements are met, investors may face greater difficulties in protecting their interest in actions against us or our directors and officers than would investors in a corporation incorporated in a state or other jurisdiction of the United States or Canada.
 I. INFORMATION ON THE COMPANY